orf/django-docker-box/README.md

 Clone this repository somewhere.
 Also make sure you have docker and docker-compose installed.

-Ensure that the `DJANGO_PATH` variable is correct:
+Ensure that the `DJANGO_PATH` variable points to the root of the Django repo:

 `export DJANGO_PATH=~/projects/django/`